 Typically, chewing gum, swallowing and yawning help to open the Eustachian tubes and restore normal hearing.
 However, flying while congested can create complications that lead to temporary or, in some cases, permanent hearing loss.

 Congestion causes swelling to the tissues lining the Eustachian tubes and makes it impossible to equalize air pressure, leading to severe ear pain.
-When this occurs, your ears won’t pop after landing, and you may experience difficulty hearing for several days.
+When this occurs, your ears won’t pop after landing, and you may have trouble hearing for several days.
 In more serious cases, the pressure may cause your eardrum to burst.

 It’s best to avoid air travel if you have a sinus infection or cold (to not only spare your ears, but your fellow passengers, as well), but if you must fly, you can take steps to protect your hearing and minimize discomfort.

 Take a nasal decongestant.
 These medications help reduce swelling and open the passageway of the Eustachian tube.
-It’s a good idea to take the decongestant 2 to 3 hours before your anticipated flight arrival time so they are most effective during the landing period, when pressure tends to be the most severe.
+It’s a good idea to take the decongestant two to three hours before your anticipated flight arrival time so they are most effective during the landing period, when pressure tends to be the most severe.

 Keep candy handy.
 In mild cases, sucking and swallowing sweets may help to open the Eustachian tubes.

 Try EarPlanes®.
 These pressure-regulating ear plugs are designed to reduce discomfort during air travel.

 Our oral health can affect other areas of our body—including our ears.
-Evidence shows that warding off cavities may be an important tool in hearing loss prevention.
+Evidence shows warding off cavities may be an important tool in hearing loss prevention.
 Though a direct link between oral health and hearing health has not yet been established, good hearing health depends on good blood circulation—and that’s where poor oral hygiene can get in the way.